manavo/go-rate-limiter/README.md

 ## Example

 In the example below, we create a new limiter.
 We'll be counting the total number of requests, limiting the total to 5 within 1 minute.
-We'll be syncing with the Redis counter every 5 minutes.
+We'll be syncing with the Redis counter every 5 seconds.

 ```go
 package main